 The Company is not dependent on any one customer or group of customers.
-In 2021, the Company's top 15 customers represented approximately 59% of total revenues, and Chevron and its affiliated companies accounted for approximately 12% of total revenues.
-In 2020, the Company's top 15 customers represented approximately 60% of total revenues, and Chevron and its affiliated companies accounted for approximately 11% of total revenues.
-In 2019, the Company's top 15 customers represented approximately 52% of total revenues and BP and its affiliated companies accounted for approximately 10% of total revenues.
-No other customer accounted for more than 10% of total revenues in 2021, 2020 or 2019.
+In 2022, the Company's top 15 customers represented approximately 60% of total revenues, and Chevron Corporation and its affiliated companies ("Chevron") accounted for approximately 10% of total revenues.
+In 2021, the Company's top 15 customers represented approximately 59% of total revenues, and Chevron accounted for approximately 12% of total revenues.
+In 2020, the Company's top 15 customers represented approximately 60% of total revenue, and Chevron accounted for approximately 11% of total revenues.
+No other customer accounted for more than 10% of total revenues in 2022, 2021 or 2020.
 The number and variety of the Company's products required in a given year by any one customer depends upon the amount of that customer's capital expenditure budget devoted to exploration and production and on the results of competitive bids for major projects.
 Consequently, a customer that accounts for a significant portion of revenues in one fiscal year may represent an immaterial portion of revenues in subsequent years.
 While the Company is not dependent on any one customer or group of customers, the loss of one or more of its significant customers could, at least on a short-term basis, have an adverse effect on the Company's results of operations.